sp00ks-git/PowerShell-Stuff/README.md

 #ENABLE TLS1.2 if you receive a message Regarding an ISSUE with TLS
 [Net.ServicePointManager]::SecurityProtocol = [Net.ServicePointManager]::SecurityProtocol -bor [Net.SecurityProtocolType]::Tls12

+Execute Powershell with Exec bypass and stay in Version 2

+powershell.exe -Version 2 -ExecutionPolicy bypass

 #Powershell Specific Tooling

 # PowerSharpPack